Education of Generation Z: In North America

-Data from the Institute of International Education showed that compared to the 2013–14 academic year, the number of foreign students enrolling in American colleges and universities peaked in 2015–6, with about 300,000 students, before falling slightly in subsequent years.
-Compared to the 2017–18 academic year, 2018-19 saw a drop of 1% in the number of foreign students.
-This is a concern for institutions that have become reliant on international enrollment for revenue, as they typically charge foreign students more than their domestic counterparts.
-As of 2019, these were the first downturn in a decade.
-However, the number of foreign graduates staying for work or further training has increased.
+Data from the Institute of International Education (IIE) showed that compared to the 2013–14 academic year, the number of foreign students enrolled in American colleges and universities grew in 2015–6 to about 300,000 students, before falling slightly in subsequent years.
+Compared to the 2017–18 academic year, 2018–19 saw for the first time in a decade a drop of 1% in the number of foreign students enrolled.
+This became a concern for institutions that relied on international enrollment for revenue, as they typically charged foreign students more for tuition than their domestic counterparts.
+However, the number of foreign graduates who stayed for work or further training had increased.
 In 2019, there were 220,000 who were authorized to stay for temporary work, a 10% rise compared to fall 2017.
 The top sources of students studying abroad in the United States were China, South Korea, India, and Saudi Arabia (in that order).
-While the number of Chinese students on American soil has fallen noticeably—due to a variety of factors, such as the reported difficulty of obtaining a U.S. visa amid the ongoing Sino-American trade war, more competition from Canada and Australia, and growing anti-Chinese sentiments due to concerns over intellectual property theft—students coming from elsewhere in Asia (though not South Korea and Japan), Latin America, and Africa have gone up.
+The number of Chinese students studying in the United States had fallen since 2019 due to a confluence of factors, which included greater difficulty in obtaining a U.S. visa amid a deterioration in the bilateral relationship, increased competition from the Canadian and Australian higher education systems, and growing anti-Chinese sentiments due to concerns over intellectual property theft.
+However, students coming from elsewhere in Asia (though not South Korea and Japan), Latin America, and Africa had gone up.
 In particular, the number of Nigerian students climbed 6% while those from Brazil and Bangladesh rose 10%.
-The most popular majors have shifted, with business, an academic subject extremely popular among Chinese students, falling by 7% in the 2018–19 academic year.
+The most popular majors had shifted, with business (an academic subject extremely popular among Chinese students) falling by 7% in the 2018–19 academic year.
 Meanwhile, mathematics and computer science jumped 9%, replacing business as the second most popular majors after engineering.

-In 2020, as a result of the COVID-19 pandemic and souring Sino-American relations, the number of students from mainland China being granted an F-1 visa dropped 99% compared to the previous year.
+In 2020, as a result of the COVID-19 pandemic and steps taken by the Trump administration to limit Chinese student enrollment, the number of students from mainland China being granted an F-1 visa dropped 99% compared to the previous year.
 More broadly, a survey of over 700 institutions of higher learning revealed that the number of foreign students matriculating in the U.S. fell 43%.
-But before the pandemic, the Trump administration, well known for its tough stance on immigration, has introduced new guidelines restricting the number of people who qualified for and the expiration date of student visas as well as the H1-B visa program.
+However, 2023 data from IIE indicated a reversal of the trend of declining international student enrollment as it showed international student enrollment for the 2022-2023 academic year had exceeded pre-pandemic levels.
+The rate of the enrollment growth was the fastest in 40 years, with strong growth coming from India and sub-Saharan Africa.